 Siting decisions for GOCO plants were largely driven by a combination of strategic considerations and idiosyncratic factors pertaining to the ready availability of suitable parcels.
-While siting efforts were coordinated by centralized boards, the actual process was fairly ad hoc; Appendix 8 provides a detailed examination of this process and the bodies involved.
-The chief concerns were: 1) location outside of congested industrial centers, 2) availability of parcel and community support to begin construction immediately, and 3) sufficient access to labor, housing, transportation, water, and power.11 In practice, the foremost challenge was to find a parcel spanning hundreds of acres that could be purchased or seized with minimal difficulty.
+While siting efforts were coordinated by centralized boards, the actual process was fairly ad hoc; Appendix 9 provides a detailed examination of this process and the bodies involved.
+The chief concerns were: 1) location outside of congested industrial centers, 2) availability of parcel and community support to begin construction immediately, and 3) sufficient access to labor, housing, transportation, water, and power.13 In practice, the foremost challenge was to find a parcel spanning hundreds of acres that could be purchased or seized with minimal difficulty.
 In many cases, local officials or large landholders in small cities (that typically could not attract private investment outside of wartime) would offer military officials full disposal of local public services or free land if they located war plants in their jurisdictions.
-Appendix 8 presents several examples.
+Appendix 9 presents several examples.
 Much to their chagrin, elected officials had limited ability to influence the siting process beyond recommending suitable parcels in their jurisdictions (Wilson, 2016).
+Rhode et al. (2018) find that political influence had little impact on the placement of WWII defense contracts more broadly.